CristianAndreoli94/MPI-K-Means-Clustering/README.md

 ### Dataset generation

-Inside `DataSetGenerator.java` (or an equivalent file) you will find:
+Inside `DataSetGenerator.java` you will find:

 java
 ```